sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     @workspace describe this project
     ```

     Use Chat participants, such as the **@workspace**, to scope your prompt to a specific domain.
-Chat participants are like domain experts who have a specialty that they can help you with.
-Use @workspace when you want GitHub Copilot to consider the structure of your project, how different parts of your code interact, or design patterns in your project.
+Chat participants work like domain experts who can help you in their specialized areas.
+Use **@workspace** when you want GitHub Copilot to consider the structure of your project, how different parts of your code interact, or design patterns in your project.

     To see a list of all available chat participants, type **@** in the chat prompt box.

 1. Take a few minutes to compare GitHub Copilot's response with the actual project files.

-    You should see a response similar to the following description:
+    You should see a response that's similar to the following description:

     ```markdown

     This project is a .NET solution named AccelerateDevGHCopilot that appears to be a library and application framework with a modular structure.
 It is organized into three main components under the *src* directory and a unit testing project under the *tests* directory.
 Here's a breakdown:

-    ## Solution Structure
+    **Solution Structure**

     - Solution File: AccelerateDevGHCopilot.sln

         - Contains references to the projects in the solution.

-    ## Projects
+    **Projects**

     1. Library.ApplicationCore: